sh4nx0r/sh4nx0r.github.io/_posts/2015-09-22-bachelors-recipe-indo-chinese-egg-scramble.md

 ### 1. Turn on the gas burner.

 Turn the gas knob on to release the gas, use the lighter to hover over the gas stove and click to ignite the gas burner.
-If you have an automated gas burner that gets ignited by a twist of a knob then you are a one lucky **beep**
+If you have an automated gas burner that gets ignited by a twist of a knob then you are a one lucky **beep**.

 <figure>
 	<figcaption>Whoa fire!
 We are faster than the neanderthal.
 Good job!</figcaption>